The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/faq.md

     message: Updated Potion/Food FAQ
 qna:
   - question: Which Potion/Food should RPR use?
     answer: The highest available Strength potion.
-Currently, that is Grade 6 Tincture of Strength.
-Current food is Pumpkin Potage
+Currently, that is Grade 7 Tincture of Strength.
+Current food is Carrot Pudding
   - question: Why do we use Arcane Circle halfway through the GCD instead of in the second weave space?
     answer: "Because there are six seconds after using Arcane Circle before you are